Jan Holub III

-Jan Holub (born August 7, 1991) is a Czech speedway rider who ride for Kolejarz Opole in the Polish Second League.
+Jan Holub (born 7 August 1991) is a Czech motorcycle speedway rider.
+He rode for Kolejarz Opole during the Polish Second League.

 Personal life

-Jan comes from a 3-generation speedway family; his grandfather (Jan I) and father (Jan II) also were speedway riders with high records.
-Jan I has finished sixth in the 1972 Speedway World Pairs Championship, and Jan II was started in 1986 and 1989 Under-21 World Championship.
+Jan comes from a 3-generation speedway family; his grandfather (Jan I) and father (Jan II) were also speedway riders with high records.
+Jan I finished sixth in the 1972 Speedway World Pairs Championship, and Jan II participated in 1986 and 1989 Under-21 World Championship.